t7-reapy/t7_workspace/README.md

 - window curtain holder (inside appartement) doesn't render in game
 - some shadows are too sharp, increase the penumbra radius to 3 on some spot lights
 - hellround bugs:
-  - collectors have zombie collisions when disabled
-  - collectors have player prone collision when disabled
   - if player is downed with minigun, and revived, minigun is gone from player's hand and bonus as well (bonus needs to be given back to player)

 # Sphynx commands cheat sheet